 Only one of these four young men remained alive by the end of the war.
 Lyon was killed in action on April 20th 1915.
 Lambert was shot through the heart and died in the aerial dogfight over Ypres in July 1915 and Patrick died in a German dressing station in April 1918.

-Ian, who lived until 1972, was my paternal grandfather and is therefore the great-great-grandfather of my 3 year-old grandson, John.
-His survival around a century ago has allowed a further line of descent; from Ian to John, following that from Robert to James and from James to Ian.
+Ian, who lived until 1972, was my paternal grandfather and is therefore the great-great-grandfather of my grandchildren.
+His survival around a century ago has allowed a further line of descent; from Ian to a new generation, following that from Robert to James and from James to Ian.

 Like countless other young people of their generation, however, Lyon, Lambert and Patrick didn’t get the opportunity to live long lives or to be parents.
 They were destined to be remembered only as young men.

 This terrible conflict blasted a gaping hole through the family histories of millions of people across the world.
 The long legacy of war, mass murder or genocide is always one of lives unlived, opportunities unrealised and human suffering extending far beyond the broken branches of a family tree.

 These individual human tragedies are the minuscule particles of a great tragedy; tiny tears in the ripped fabric of a world.
 To understand a war, we need to understand the social and political forces which brought it about; to translate from the motives and actions of millions of individuals to the motives and actions of their states, societies and armies.
 The individual and the social are different levels but they are connected.
 So, where we can, we should also ‘translate back’ and remember some of the individual victims and the human stories which contribute to the meta-narrative of a war.
 This remembering is a necessary first step towards analysing and understanding – and then finding better ways to deal with conflict.

 Notes on the Scottish Family of Playfair by Rev. A.G.
 Playfair (1932).